Positron3D/Positron/Printed Parts/Z Drive/README.md

 # IMPORTANT FOR THIS FOLDER
+All files in this folder require Heat Set Inserts, check the guide and the filename.
+Files ending with ` - HS` require Heat Set Inserts.

 ### USE IRONING ON Z_DRIVE_OUTER_HOUSING
 These parts require have tight tolerances.
 Please make sure your printer is tuned.